Equivalent Fractions

 Both the shaded areas are of the same size.

-You can produce many equivalent fractions by multiplying or dividing both the numerator and denominator by the same number.
+You can find equivalent fractions by performing the same operation (multiplication or division) on both the numerator and the denominator.

-The following diagram shows how to form equivalent fractions by multiplying or dividing.
+The following diagram shows how to find equivalent fractions by multiplying or dividing.
 Scroll down the page for more examples and solutions.

 Equivalent Fractions